 Acorn: More than a survival food

-A lot has been said about acorns.
+A lot has been said about acorns in foraging publications.
 I’ll try to say a few things that haven’t been said.
 Let’s start with that fact that the world’s biggest acorn is in Moore Square Park in downtown Raleigh, North Carolina.
 Raleigh calls itself “The City of Oaks.”
-The “Big Acorn” is ten feet tall and weights 1,250 pounds.
+The “Big Acorn” is 10 feet tall and weights 1,250 pounds.
 I’d hate to meet the squirrel that can carry it away.
-But, it does remind me of a general rule of thumb about acorns: The bigger the cap on the acorn, the more bitter it will be.
+But, it does remind me of a general rule of thumb about acorns: The bigger the cap on the acorn, compared to the size of the nut, the more bitter the nut will be.

 The English word “oak” is some 1,260 years old.
-In German it was “eih” ending up “eiche” The Dutch extended it to “eychen” or ” eychenboom.”
+In German it was “eih” ending up “eiche.”
+The Dutch extended it to “eychen” or ” eychenboom.”
 (I went to school with a “Cossaboom” meaning cherry tree.)
 Oaks are also mentioned in ancient texts.
 Greeks of old said “dryas.”
 Modern Greek say “dris.”
-It was the preferred tree of Zeus.
-Those faithful to Zeus gathered around oak trees.
+It was the preferred tree of Zeus (whom the Greeks call ZEFF, rhymes with Jeff.
+Zeus is mangled through Dead Latin then into English.)
+Those faithful to ZEFF… ah… Zeus… gathered around oak trees.
 The Celts preferred to knock on oak wood.
-One variation of their word for oak was “dair, the fourth letter of the Celtic alphabet and part of the name of the city Kildare (means “Church in the Oaks.”)
+One variation of their word for oak was “dair, the fourth letter of the Celtic alphabet and part of the name of the city Kildare (which means “Church in the Oaks.”)
 Often associated with strength, the US military awards gold “oak leaf clusters” for exceptional bravery.
 Oaks have been a significant part of every culture around them.

-The word “acorn” is a combination of “ak” for oak and “corn” meaning seed thus acorn means oak seed.
+The word “acorn” is a combination of “ak” for oak and “corn” meaning seed thus acorn means “oak seed.”
 The Greeks say velanidi, the Spanish bellota, the French gland, Italians glanda, Portuguese, glande, and in the forgotten fifth romantic language, ghinda in Romanian.
-Those Roman’s got around.
-All the Romantics come from the Latin word gland, which also lent itself to the medical term for a certain acorn-like part of the male anatomy.
-The acorn is also one of the few nuts or fruits that is not directly named in Modern English after the tree it comes from which is why one does not hear of oak nuts… walnuts, beechnuts, hickory nuts, oak nuts… gland… it could all get rather naughty.
+Those Romans got around.
+All the Romantics come from the Latin word for gland, which also lent itself to the medical term for a certain acorn-like part of the male anatomy.
+The acorn is also one of the few nuts or fruits that is not directly named in Modern English after the tree it comes from.
+This is why one does not hear of oak nuts… walnuts, beechnuts, hickory nuts, oak nuts… gland… it could all get rather naughty.

 At least 450 species of oak populate world wide.
 Some 30 species in the United States have been used for food and oil.
 The Live Oak is the most prized, not only for food but particularly ship building.
 Its very long, graceful limbs were ready-made for boat keels and ribs.
-In fact, the U.S. Navy once had its own live oak forest just for boat building.
+In fact, the U.S. Navy once had its own Live Oak forest just for boat building.
 Sold off long ago, the Navy began stockpiling Live Oak in 1992 for restoration of the USS Constitution.
 It got 50 live oaks from Florida in 2002 of 160 that were cleared for a golf course near Tallahassee.
 Just as 200 years ago, the trees were selected for their natural curves for the ship.
 In the white oak family, the Live Oak’s acorns are among the mildest one can collect.
 Botanically the Live Oak is Quercus virginiana.
 Quercus (KWERK-kus ) was the Roman name for the tree and virginiana (ver-jin-ee-AY-nuh) means North America and usually where the species was first noticed, such as Virginia.
+(If you want to get confusingly technical “Ilex” — the genus name for Hollies — also means “oak.”
+Early botanists thought the Hollies in North America were oaks so they called them Ilex, which was the name of an evergreen oak.
+When the mistake was found out Hollies kept the oak-genus name and the Oak genus was changed to Quercus.)

 The seed crop from an oak, the acorns, is called a “mast” which means “food” and putting on a crop of acorns is masting.
 It is tempting to say it is probably related to the word to “masticate” meaning to chew but it isn’t.
 Mast came from the Middle English word “mete” meaning meat, which at that time meant any food, and we still use it abstractly in that way, as in “Education became his meat and experience his drink.”
 Mete came from the Italian word madere which came from the Greek word, madaros, meaning to be wet.
-That takes a bit of explaining.
-Greeks divided food into two large categories.
+That takes a bit of explaining: Ancient Greeks divided food into two large categories.
 “Wet” food was food fit for humans and pigs.
 Dry food was fit for cattle and fowl.
 Now you know.
+How many acorns a tree produces is directly related to the amount of rain in the spring time of the year it is supposed to mast.
+The more rain the more acorns.

 Acorns are quite nutritious.
 For example, the nutritional breakdown of acorns from the Q. alba, — the white oak — is 50.4% carbohydrates, 34.7% water, 4.7% fat, 4.4.% protein, 4.2% fiber, 1.6% ash.
 A pound of shelled acorns provide 1,265 calories, a 100 grams (3.5 ounces) has 500 calories and 30 grams of oil.
 During World War II Japanese school children collected over one million tons of acorns to help feed the nation as rice and flour supplies dwindled.

 Oaks fall into two large categories, those that fruit in one season, white oaks, and those that fruit after two seasons, the black oaks and the red oaks.
-The latter category is far more bitter than the former.
+The latter category can be more bitter than the former.
 The first category have leaves with round lobes and no prickles at the end of the leaves.
 The black and red oaks have prickles at the end of their leaves.
-They also have scales on the cups of the acorns, hair inside the caps, and a sheath around the nut (which always throws a color even wthen the tannis is leached out.)
-Some times those in the first category don’t need any leaching, or very little.
+They also have scales on the caps of the acorns, hair inside the caps, and a sheath around the nut (which always throws a color even when the tannin is leached out.)
+Sometimes those in the first category don’t need any leaching, or very little.
 The rest always do.
-But first, clean the acorns.
+But first, separate the acorns.

-To clean acorns dump them into water and separate the ones that float.
+To separate acorns dump them into water and remove the ones that float.
 Take the ones that sink and dry them in a frying pan on the stove or in the oven at 150F or less for 15 minutes, preheated.
 Or put them in the sun for a few days.
 You don’t want to cook them yet, just dry them off and shrink the nut inside making them a little easier to shell.
-The yield, not counting bad acorns, is 2:1. two gallons of usable acorns in the shell will yield a gallon of nutmeat.
+The yield, not counting bad acorns, is 2:1. two gallons of usable acorns in the shell will yield a gallon of nut meat.
+We must leach out the tannic acid it can damage our kidneys, Most unleached acorns are too bitter to eat without leaching.

 There are three general ways to leach acorns.
 The least common way is to bury them whole in a river bank for a year, which turns them black and sweet, good for roasting.
 The other method is to grind them into a course meal and soak several days or weeks (depending on the species) in many changes of cold water until the water runs clear.
 These will be slightly bland but good for making acorn flour.
 (Sometimes the leached acorns will be dark but sweet afterwards.)
 The third way — boiling — is least preferred because if done wrong it will bind the tannins to the acorn and they will not lose their bitterness.
 Also, when you boil the acorns you also boil off the oil with the tannins, reducing their nutrition.
 That oil, however, is very nutritious.
-At this writing it is selling for $182 a gallon.
+At this writing it is selling for about $10 an ounce.
 You can make it for far less.
-There is actually a foruth method that equires lye but it is not commonly used.
+There is actually a fourth method of processing that requires lye but it is not commonly used nor have I tried it.

 The boiling process requires two pots of boiling water.
 Put the acorns in one pot of already boiling water until the water darkens.
 Pour off the water and put the hot acorns in the other pot of boiling water while you reheat the first pot with fresh water to boiling.
 You keep putting the acorns in new boiling water until the water runs clear.
 Putting boiled acorns into cold water will bind the tannins to the acorn and they will stay bitter.
 So always move them from one boiling bath to another.
 Putting acorns in cold water and bringing the water to a boil will also bind the tannin.
 So it is either use all cold water and a long soaking or all boiling water and just a few hours of cooking.
 There is one other difference between the two methods.